Name mangling: Objective-C

-During compilation, a table is built that maps the textual representation, such as _i_Point_value, to selectors (which are given a type SEL).
-Managing selectors is more efficient than manipulating the textual representation of a method.
-Note that a selector only matches a method's name, not the class it belongs to — different classes can have different implementations of a method with the same name.
+During compiling, a table is built that maps the textual representation, such as _i_Point_value, to selectors (which are given a type SEL).
+Managing selectors is more efficient than manipulating the text representation of a method.
+Note that a selector only matches a method's name, not the class it belongs to: different classes can have different implementations of a method with the same name.
 Because of this, implementations of a method are given a specific identifier too, these are known as implementation pointers, and are also given a type, IMP.

 Message sends are encoded by the compiler as calls to the objc function, or one of its cousins, where receiver is the receiver of the message, and SEL determines the method to call.
-Each class has its own table that maps selectors to their implementations — the implementation pointer specifies where in memory the actual implementation of the method resides.
+Each class has its own table that maps selectors to their implementations – the implementation pointer specifies where in memory the implementation of the method resides.
 There are separate tables for class and instance methods.
 Apart from being stored in the SEL to IMP lookup tables, the functions are essentially anonymous.

 The SEL value for a selector does not vary between classes.
 This enables polymorphism.

 The Objective-C runtime maintains information about the argument and return types of methods.
 However, this information is not part of the name of the method, and can vary from class to class.

 Since Objective-C does not support namespaces, there is no need for the mangling of class names (that do appear as symbols in generated binaries).